IlluminatePossibilities/TheGlobalVariables/README.md

 ### b.
 Program Summary

-The Spotlight App Project is a sustained effort to amass a coalition of non-profits in order to address specific needs within the communities we serve by leveraging a centralized platform as the base of operations to collaborate and make a collective impact.
+The Spotlight App Project is a sustained effort to amass a coalition of non-profits to address specific needs within the communities we serve by leveraging a centralized platform as the base of operations to collaborate and make a collective impact.

-**Problem Statement #1:** The decentralization and lack of support between non-profits create gaps of service and overall impact.
+**Problem Statement #1:** The decentralization and lack of support between non-profits create gaps in service and overall impact.

-**Problem Statement #2:** The lack of visibility of non-profit groups and offerings creates a barrier of access to the people we aim to serve.
+**Problem Statement #2:** The lack of visibility of non-profit groups and offerings creates a barrier to access to the people we aim to serve.

 ### c.
 Technology Solution Description